anakic/Jot/README.md

 ### 2. When data is stored
 The StateTracker uses an object that implements `ITriggerPersist` to get notified when it should do a global save of all data.
-The `ITriggerPersist` interface has just one memeber: the `PersistRequired` event.
+The `ITriggerPersist` interface has just one member: the `PersistRequired` event.

 The only built-in implementation of this interface is the `DesktopPersistTrigger` class which fires the `PersistRequired` event when the (desktop) application is about to shut down.